 - Opting out: Look at whether you have the ability to opt out of the collection of specific data, like third-party cookies.

 - Information sharing: Find out if the company shares your information with any third parties.
 If so, consider what information is being shared and with whom.

-To get through a lengthy terms of service agreement more quickly, try doing a Ctrl-F search for keywords like content, opt-out, third party, or arbitration.
-GitHub offers a clickable table of contents for its terms of service, making it easier to find the relevant sections of the document.
+To get through a lengthy terms of service agreement more quickly, try doing a Ctrl-F search for keywords like content, opt-out, third party, or arbitration. offers a clickable table of contents for its terms of service, making it easier to find the relevant sections of the document.
 In addition, any sections that are written in all caps are generally important to look at.

 Easily Analyze GitHub's Terms of Service With DoNotPay

 Reading and understanding a terms of service agreement is a time-consuming endeavor that is often impractical.
 DoNotPay's fast, easy and successful system allows you to quickly check GitHub's terms of service for data privacy law violations.
 Save time and energy while protecting your online data privacy.

 How to analyze terms and service using DoNotPay:

 If you want to analyze terms and service but don't know where to start, DoNotPay has you covered in 5 easy steps: